reverie v. reality

 Trout, Fawn, and Pepper1 are coming over tonight to celebrate Fawn's birthday.
 Originally, I'd thought that F&T were going out to dinner with her family, so Pep and I had made plans to watch a double-feature of Yellowjackets episodes, since we had to rain check last week's drop.

-I ran around today and yesterday getting some items together for a relaxed birthday celebrations: chocolate cake mix, chocolate and cream cheese frosting (I want to see if we can layer the middle with the cream cheese and make the top chocolate), and all the fixings for mojitos, since Fawn likes them!
+I ran around today and yesterday getting some items together for a relaxed birthday celebration: chocolate cake mix, chocolate and cream cheese frosting (I want to see if we can layer the middle with the cream cheese and make the top chocolate), and all the fixings for mojitos, since Fawn likes them!
 I think F&T are going to bring stuff over to make spring rolls.
 Not sure if I have all the ingredients for the peanut sauce, now that I think about it....wuh-oh.

 (A pause while I called them to ask if they have sesame oil.
 They do.
 Crisis averted.)